 As a teacher, all you need is your guitar, some sheet music, and an empty space.
 You will also need to market yourself to get students.
-So you can start by putting up a website and then print fliers and hand them out around your community.
+You can start by putting up a website and then print fliers and hand them out around your community.

-You can also do an advert in your local newspaper or radio station.
+You can also do an advert in your local newspaper, radio station, or run some simple social media ads.
 This will help spread the word and get your name and brand out there for people to contact you.
 If you decide to become a teacher, remember that it’s better to teach smaller classes where you can really impart knowledge and follow the progress of your students.